MicrosoftDocs/cpp-docs/docs/standard-library/slice-class.md

 ## <a name="slice"></a> `slice::slice`

-Defines a subset of a `valarray` that consists of a number of elements that are an equal distance apart and that start at a specified element.
+Defines a subset of a `valarray` that consists of a collection of elements that are an equal distance apart and that start at a specified element.

 ```cpp
 slice();